vvaltchev/vmatrixlib/README.md

 # vmatrixlib
-A simple linear algebra library
+A modernized version of a basic linear algebra library I wrote 5 years ago.